Juicern/luma/docs/Luma_PRD.md

   - Enabled providers
   - Logging level

-### FR11 – macOS Onboarding & Permissions
+### FR10 – macOS Onboarding & Permissions

 - When the macOS client launches for the first time it must:
   - Request microphone access via the system prompt (`AVAudioSession` / `AVCaptureDevice` APIs).
+  - Explain why audio input is required before presenting the system dialog.
+  - Provide a way to re-check permission status and deep-link to System Settings if the user previously denied access.
+- Future shortcuts that listen globally may require Accessibility permission; the UI should surface instructions if/when that becomes necessary.

-### FR12 – Authentication & Session Persistence
+### FR11 – Authentication & Session Persistence

 - Users authenticate with their Luma account (email + password) via the backend.
 - Backend issues a long-lived session cookie stored on the device; it is used instead of passing `user_id` in every request.
 - Frontend shows a lightweight login view (email/password fields) until the session is valid, then hides credentials and simply shows the signed-in account info.
 - On launch the app silently checks `/api/v1/session`; if the cookie is still valid the user stays logged in without re-entering credentials.
 - Logging out clears local caches (API keys, selected provider, hotkey state that depends on the user) and revokes the session on the server.
-  - Explain why audio input is required before presenting the system dialog.
-  - Provide a way to re-check permission status and deep-link to System Settings if the user previously denied access.
-- Future shortcuts that listen globally may require Accessibility permission; the UI should surface instructions if/when that becomes necessary.

 ### FR12 – Frontend Tips & Configuration Hub

 - The home view shows a checklist/tips column describing:
   1. Adding an API key.
   2. Writing/customizing a prompt.
-  3. Creating or resuming a session.
-  4. Recording temporary prompt vs. main content.
+  3. Reviewing the capture flow (temporary prompt vs. main content) and ensuring permissions are granted.
 - Users must be able to paste their provider API key, label it, and send it to the backend.
 - Prefill safe defaults and warn if the backend is unreachable.

-### FR13 – Session & Prompt Management UI
+### FR13 – Prompt Management UI

-- Surface both the active **system prompt** (pre-filled from backend defaults) and the **user prompt** text area so the user can edit either before recording.
-- Store any edits locally and (eventually) sync them to the backend when saving presets/system prompt overrides.
-- Show recent sessions in a table (name, prompt preview, timestamp, status).
-Selecting one should reveal details/history.
+- Surface a **prompt library** made of default chips (Default/Professional/Literal) plus user-saved prompts.
+- Selecting a chip shows a preview sheet (name + text + copy/apply actions) so the UI stays compact.
+- Provide “Add Prompt” flow where the user names a prompt, edits the text, and saves it to the preset API.
-- Provide clipboard-context toggle and optional text field to send manual context snippets.
+- Clipboard-context toggle and manual context field live in the same card for quick adjustments.

 ### FR14 – Keyboard Shortcuts